Poland in the Eurovision Song Contest 2007: Competing entries

 TVP opened a submission period for interested artists and songwriters to submit their entries between 13 September 2007 and 15 November 2007.
 The broadcaster received 90 submissions at the closing of the deadline.
 A three-member selection committee selected ten entries from the received submissions to compete in the national final.
 The selection committee consisted of Gina Komasa (Head of Entertainment of TVP), Piotr Klatt (musician, songwriter, journalist and music producer at TVP and artistic director of the Opole Festival) and Zygmunt Kulka (conductor, composer).
 The selected entries were announced on 23 November 2006.

 Final

 The televised final took place on 3 February 2007.
-Ten entries competed and the winner, "Time to Party" performed by The Jet Set, was determined entirely by a public vote.
+Ten entries competed and the winner, "Time to Party" performed by the Jet Set, was determined entirely by a public vote.
+Only the winner was announced, but the top 3 are known.
 A four-member expert panel also provided feedback regarding the songs during the show.
 The experts consisted of Jacek Cygan (songwriter), Grzegorz Skawiński (composer), Agustin Egurrola (dancer and choreographer) and Maciej Zień (fashion designer).
 In addition to the performances of the competing entries, the band Wilki performed as the interval act.